Food Worker Card

 Washington State Food Worker Cards are required of any person serving and/or selling food to the public.

 You must complete the Washington State Food Worker Course and pass an exam to receive a valid card, even when you are renewing your old one.
 Food workers may complete the course online or in a class offered by Jefferson County Public Health.
 If cards are renewed 14 days prior to the expiration date, an extra year is granted!

-Follow the link below to learn more about taking the course either online or at one of our local instructor led classes.
+Follow one of the links below to learn more about taking the course either online or at one of our local instructor led classes.

 The fee is $10; payable by check or exact change.

 Can I start work before I get my card?

 Yes, you can work for up to 14 days before you get your card – if you get food safety training from your employer.
 New cards are good for 2 years.

 Renewal cards are good for 3 years if you take the class before the expiration date of your current card.

 Cards renewed after the expiration date are valid for 2 years.What if I lose my card before it expires?

 You can stop by Jefferson County Public Health and get a duplicate for $10.